zbm-dev/zfsbootmenu/testing/TPSReport.md

   toggling its pool between read-only and read/write should force a passphrase prompt each time.
 (Keys must not have been already cached before a keysource property is cleared, or the previously cached keys will continue to be used.)

+## OS-Specific Image Creation

+- [ ] For each supported distribution [Void, Void Musl, Arch, Ubuntu, Debian], verify that `module-setup.sh` is able to correctly install all required binaries in the initramfs.

+- [ ] For each supported distribution, verify that `generate-zbm` can successfully produce an versioned and unversioned initramfs and a unified EFI bundle.

+- [ ] For each supported distribution, verify that the components and EFI bundles are able to correctly boot other systems.
+The check stages listed above should be used and any functionality that is missing or broken noted.